 How many of you start your day with a cup of coffee?
 Ok, now, how many different coffee makers do you have?
 If you love your coffee, like me, you probably have three to four different coffee machines in your kitchen.
 And for good reason.

 Just the other day, I noticed the glass on my Bodum Cafetiere was cracked.
 Seriously?
 Yep.
 The Bodem carafe was cracked from top to bottom.
 Massive bummer!
 It was really annoying, because I was looking forward to my morning French press coffee ritual.
 It probably cracked in the drying rack with other dishes.
-Mind you, I always hand wash it, and probably put other things near it or on top of it.
-I’ve had that Bodum 4 cup coffee maker for nearly 10 years!
+That was the first thing I bought after I moved to France and I’ve had that Bodum 4 cup coffee maker for nearly 10 years!
 So what did I do?

 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 For more information, please see our Disclosure Statement about all our affiliations.